 You may also like: Can I use Google Authenticator on Multiple Device?

-The good news is that if you ever used Authy Backup option, the attacker will need to know your Backup Password to reveal the 2FA codes even if he successfully installed and authenticated Authy on his device using your number.
+The good news is that if you ever used the Authy Backup option, the attacker will need to know your Backup Password to reveal the 2FA codes even if he successfully installed and authenticated Authy on his device using your number.

 Is Google Authenticator secure?